 The city is now a wide, flat landmass consisting of 89 square miles.
-It took close to 100 years but settlers managed to forever transform the landscape using nothing but primitive tools.
+It took close to 100 years but Bostonians managed to forever transform the landscape of the city during the industrial revolution in Massachusetts.

 Back in the 1620s when Boston’s first settler, William Blackstone, moved from a failed colony in Weymouth to what is now modern day Boston, it was a small peninsula named Shawmut by the Algonquin Native Americans that lived there.

 The peninsula had five hills, one hill that would later be named Trimount (meaning triple mountain) that actually consisted of three hills itself: Mt.
 Vernon, Beacon hill and Pemberton hill, and two other hills the settlers later called Copp’s Hill and Fort Hill.
 These hills later played a large role in the Revolutionary War battles around Boston.

 By 1775, the city had built a long wharf about ½ mile long and also built a dam across the North Cove, creating a pond the colonists named Mill pond.
 The dam was used to power grist mills and sawmills in the area.

-Shortly afterward, in the early 1800s, the city cut down Mount Vernon and used the soil to create the area surrounding Charles street along the river.
+Shortly afterward, in the early 1800s, the city cut down Mount Vernon and used the soil to create the area surrounding Charles street along the Charles River.